TruSloth/CZ2005-Software-Engineering/README.md

 ## Project Structure

 The current file tree is listed here.
-Android & ios files and folders have been omitted for brevity.
+Most Android & ios files and folders have been omitted for brevity.

 ```
 |-- Root
     |-- .gitignore
     |-- README.md
+    |-- .vscode
+    |   |-- settings.json
     |-- Backend
     |   |-- .env
     |   |-- .gitignore